My research focuses on leadership in science education, enhancing employability skills in science students and design-oriented education.

 Hicks, M., Tham, M & Brookes R.H 'Exploring the function of online narratives to develop critical thinking and localisation of knowledge in an international science program'.
 British Journal of Educational Technology

 Melissa Tham worked with us as a research assistant supporting several research projects.
 Melissa gained her honours degree in Education at Monash University.
-She has now started her PhD at Monash University in the Faculty of Education.
+She's now working on her PhD at Monash University in the Faculty of Education.

 Ho, S.S., Wong, B., Tham., M & Brookes, R.H.
 'Science undergraduates are motivated to undertake leadership training to enhance employablity and impact'.
 International Journal of Innovation in Science and Maths Education, 24 (3), 71-83